 Mark Leiter Jr. got his first major-league win with the Philadelphia Phillies on June 23, joining his father as the 15th father-son combination to start for the same team, according to the Elias Sports Bureau.

-Mark Leiter Jr. was called up by the Philadelphia Phillies on April 18 from their Triple-A affiliate Lehigh Valley.
-He is in his fifth pro season after being selected by the Phillies in the 22nd round of the 2013 MLB Draft.
+Mark was drafted by the Phillies in the 22nd round of the 2013 MLB Draft.

-Al Leiter won 162 career games and played for two World Series championship teams, Toronto in 1993 and Florida in 1997.
+Mark Jr.’s uncle, Al Leiter, won 162 major-league games, while winning World Series championships with Toronto in 1993 and Florida in 1997.

-For more information about Mark Leiter Jr., follow the link below from Asbury Park Press:
+For more information about Mark Leiter Jr., follow the link below from The Morning Call: